Footprints to Recovery, Mental Health Treatment Program in NJ

 For this reason, our clinical approach incorporates evidence-based treatment methods to address the different factors that contribute to the 8 types of depressive disorders.

 Depressive disorders can affect anyone.
-Several factors can contribute to an increased risk of developing an anxiety disorder, they include:
+Several factors can contribute to an increased risk of developing an depressive disorder, they include:

 Having a family history of depression or other mood disorders can increase the risk of developing a depressive disorder.
 This suggests that genetics and shared environmental factors may play a role in developing one of these mental health conditions.